cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/workflows.rst

 not originate from the same fork, flows of different complexity can be created using these rules and methods.

-More complicated structures can be created using ``.fork``.
+More complicated structures can be created using ``fork``.
 To add another MapReduce that runs in parallel to the entire process described above, you could use code such as::

   public class ParallelWorkflow extends AbstractWorkflow {